-We are among the largest integrated ICT solutions and services companies in India, offering end-to-end solutions with a comprehensive range of products delivered over a common data network infrastructure reaching more than 1600 cities and towns in India.
-This network also connects 53 Data Centers across India including Sify's 12 concurrently maintainable Data Centers across the cities of Chennai, Mumbai, Kolkata, Delhi, Bengaluru and Hyderabad and customer Data Centers.
+We are among the largest integrated ICT solutions and services companies in India, offering end-to-end solutions with a comprehensive range of products delivered over a common data network infrastructure reaching more than 1700 cities and towns in India.
+This network also connects 77 Data Centers across India including Sify's 14 concurrently maintainable Data Centers across the cities of Chennai, Mumbai, Kolkata, Delhi, Bengaluru and Hyderabad and other Data Centers.